botkop/scorch/README.md

 If you want to compute the derivatives, you can call `.backward()` on a `Variable`.
-If you do not specify a gradient argument, then Scorch will create one for you on the fly, of the same shape as the Variable, and filled with ones.
+If you do not specify a gradient argument, then Scorch will create one for you on the fly, of the same shape as the Variable, and filled with all ones.
 (This is different from Pytorch)

 ```scala